 Ithala Game Reserve

-Ithala’s big game species include white rhino, black rhino, elephant, buffalo and notably giraffe so numerous that they have been selected as Ithala's logo.
-The absence of lion makes for a relaxed air among these animals and other game such as zebra , blue wildebeest and a wide variety of antelope.
-These include impala, oribi, red hartebeest, eland, kudu, waterbuck, tsessebe, common and mountain reedbuck, steenbok and grey duiker.
-Predators include spotted hyaena, brown hyaena, the elusive leopard and serval.
-Sightings of large birds at Ithala may include black eagles, lappet faced and whitebacked vultures, ostriches and secretary birds stalking across the veld.
+Ithala’s big game species include white rhino, black rhino, elephant, buffalo, and notably giraffe so numerous that they have been selected as Ithala's logo.
+The absence of lion makes for a relaxed air among these animals and other game such as zebra, blue wildebeest and a wide variety of antelope.
+These include impala, oribi, red hartebeest, eland, kudu, waterbuck, tsessebe, common and mountain reedbuck, steenbok and gray duiker.
+Predators include spotted hyaena, brown hyaena, the elusive leopard, and serval.
+Sightings of large birds at Ithala may include black eagles, lappet faced and white-backed vultures, ostriches and secretary birds stalking across the veld.

 This exclusive luxury lodge offers complete privacy in spectacular surroundings.